CoderDojoGitHub/dojochat/README.md

     function setUpPubNub() {
       pubnub = PUBNUB.init({
-        publish_key   : "PUBLISH_KEY",
+        publish_key   : PUBLISH_KEY,
-        subscribe_key : "SUBSCRIBE_KEY"
+        subscribe_key : SUBSCRIBE_KEY
       });
     }

+The `PUBLISH_KEY` and `SUBSCRIBE_KEY` are special tokens that tell PubNub what group we're a part of, like a secret password for a treehouse.
+That way, no one else will accidentally join our chatroom.

-Then where it says `Code you type here will run when the page loads`, call the function we just defined.
+Then in `setUpEverything`, call the function we just defined. `setUpEverything` gets called as soon as the page is done loading.

-    $(function() {
+    function setUpEverything() {
-      // Code you type here will run when the page loads. setUpPubNub();
-    });
+      setUpPubNub();
+    }

 Nothing obvious will happen yet, that's coming up next.
+But you can refresh the page and check your JavaScript console for errors if you want.

 ### Receive messages